-Really, why do cats purr?
-When a purring cat rubs against you, you can’t help but feel pleased with yourself for being so lovable.
-But don’t move on from petting that kitty to patting yourself on the back just yet.
+When a purring cat rubs against you, you can’t help but feel pleased with yourself.
+That cute little kitty must just love you, right?
+But you may not want to move on from petting that cat to patting yourself on the back just yet.
 Happiness isn’t the only thing that makes cats purr.

 Purrs release feel-good endorphins, so experts think cats use the vibrations to soothe themselves.
 That could mean purring while enjoying some cozy cuddles from their owner, or it might help calm their nerves—or literally heal their pain.
-Studies have found that whole-body vibrations of 35 to 50 Hz could help stimulate bone healing.
+Mother cats have been known to purr while giving birth.
+Also, studies have found that whole-body vibrations of 35 to 50 Hz could help stimulate bone healing.
 Cats’ purr frequencies range from 25 to 150 Hz, and some suggest the vibrations could help kitties keep their skeletons strong.
 (Sounds crazy, but even NASA astronauts have used vibration therapy in space, where lack of gravity means no bone-healthy weight-bearing exercise.)

 As for purr frequencies even higher than 150 Hz, those serve an entirely different purpose.
 One study in the journal Current Biology found that when cats were trying to get their owners to feed them, their purr frequency shot up to 220 to 520 Hz—awfully close to the 300 to 600 Hz of a human infant’s cry.
 Researchers suggest the higher frequency makes the sound harder for cat (and baby) parents to ignore.
 Bottom line: Not all purrs are created equal.

 How can you determine why your cat is purring?